-Kathryn Payne, Co-Founder, Co-Director, ERYT-500 Kathryn Payne has taught yoga for over 25 years and considers mentoring those who want to learn and teach yoga a joy and priority in her life.
-Kathryn uses eight vital principles* and methodical sequencing in her classes to elevate an awareness of alignment, breath and subtle energy.
+Kathryn Payne, Co-Founder, Co-Director, ERYT-500 Kathryn Payne considers mentoring those who want to learn and teach yoga a joy and priority in her life.
+Kathryn uses vital principles and methodical sequencing in her classes to elevate an awareness of alignment, breath and subtle energy.
 Her classes are unhurried and she encourages students to find their way by watching “from the inside”.
-She teaches Tuesday mornings to strong beginners at 9:30 AM, advanced students at 8 am on Wednesdays, and to those with Multiple Sclerosis and Parkinson’s at 11:15 AM.
-Additionally her class offerings can be found on the Series page where she likes to offer advanced asana, pranayama and meditation classes.
-She also teachers 2-hour Vijnana classes in Seattle at Yogasmith.
+She teaches an intermediate Hatha class on Tuesday and Morning Flow on Thursday.
+Kathryn taught Yoga For M.S. and Parkinson’s for 10 years and has trained teachers to carry these classes forward.

 (*Eight vital principles include meditative mind, relaxation of the body, intent, rooting, centering, bodyscape, breathing and elongating).